ayoubft/ayoubft.github.io.ar/index.md

 ## About

-- Interested in interesting things: 3D computer vision, machine learning, deep learning, ...
+- Interested in interesting things.

 - Currently finishing my studies as a Surveying Engineer at the School of Geomatics and Surveying Engineering, IAV Hassan II.

+- Learning machine learning.

 - Astronomy novice.
 - Open to help or support in any way possible.